 Modern apps are driving success for public and private organizations worldwide.
 These apps are reshaping relationships with consumers, employees and citizens, all of whom expect to be delighted by innovations that make their lives easier and more fulfilled.
 (See sidebar “What Is a Modern App” for more information.)

-But realizing the benefits of modern apps requires organizations to overcome key challenges.
-In particular, they need to reduce management complexity and create an infrastructure that can best support new and modernized apps.
-At the same time, they must better unite developer and IT operations teams, strengthening the DevOps approach that is crucial for achieving an organization’s strategic goals.
+To realize the full benefits of modern apps—now and in the future—organizations must overcome key challenges.
+In particular, they need to reduce management complexity and create an infrastructure that can best support all-new and modernized existing apps.
+At the same time, they must employ a holistic model to app development and development—one that incorporates people, processes and technology.
+As part of that holistic model, organizations must better unite developer and IT operations teams, strengthening the DevOps approach that is crucial for achieving an organization’s strategic goals.

 Despite the great demand for modern apps and the significant potential they represent, many organizations struggle to execute their app strategies because of increasing complexity.
 These organizations are managing a greater diversity of apps than ever before, including legacy in-house, off-the-shelf and cloud-native apps.

 Organizations are also building and running apps on multiple clouds—both private and public.
 Tapping into multiple clouds can provide swift access to new technologies while controlling costs and enhancing flexibility.
-But in a multi-cloud world, IT operations teams are faced with managing large application portfolios that span several siloed cloud environments, each with its own management and security tools.
+But as even high-growth organizations report in the Vanson Bourne survey, having too many different technology platforms can be a substantial obstacle for app projects.
+Meanwhile, IT operations teams often struggle to manage large application portfolios that span several siloed cloud environments, each with its own management and security tools.